-What You Need to Know About Technical Education High School Teacher
+What Does it Take to Be a Technical Education High School Teacher?

-Career Description Teach occupational, career and technical, or vocational subjects at the secondary school level in public or private schools.
+Job Description & Duties Teach occupational, career and technical, or vocational subjects at the secondary school level in public or private schools.

 - Prepare students for later grades by encouraging them to explore learning opportunities and to persevere with challenging tasks.

-What a Technical Education High School Teacher Should Know
+What Skills Do You Need to Work as a Technical Education High School Teacher?

 Instructing: Teaching others how to do something.